cleavr/cleaverdocs/content/guides/symfony.md

 In this guide, we will setup and deploy the [demo blog application](https://github.com/symfony/demo).

-## Step 1: Install demo project on your local
+## Step 1: Install Demo Project On Your Local

 First, work through the instructions on the [demo project's readme file](https://github.com/symfony/demo) to copy the project to your local environment.